Wednesday, January 15, 2025

 Discipline to tend to the task.
 Neutralizing negativity, recognizing distractions and stopping them.'

-There are two more important precursors to achievement: Inspiration, the idea from whatever source, and Initiative, to take the first steps at each juncture.
+There are two more important precursors to achievement: Inspiration, the idea from whatever source, and Initiative, to take the first steps at each juncture, and Will Power to stay the course.
 These could well have been included above but came to light later.

 Sunday, March 17, 2024